29 November 2021

 I am really pleased that the Bath CAZ is coming into effect; it gives me hope that Bath will become an extremely attractive place to live, work and visit after many years of being blighted by air pollution.

-Hot on Bath’s heels, Birmingham will be launching a CAZ affecting all vehicle types, including private vehicles, that do not meet minimum emission standards on 1 June.
+Hot on Bath’s heels, Birmingham launched a CAZ affecting all vehicle types, including private vehicles, that do not meet minimum emission standards on 1 June 2021.

 Expansion in London

-In March, the capital tightened the emission standards for its city-wide Low Emission Zone, affecting buses, lorries, coaches and some vans, which has been in place since 2008.
-And crucially, the Ultra Low Emission Zone which launched in 2019 and applies to all vehicles including private cars and motorcycles, will be expanding from the city centre to cover all of inner London on 25 October.
+In March 2021, the capital tightened the emission standards for its city-wide Low Emission Zone, affecting buses, lorries, coaches and some larger vans, which has been in place since 2008.
+And crucially, the Ultra Low Emission Zone which launched in 2019 and applies to all vehicles including private cars and motorcycles, was expanded from the city centre to cover all of inner London, up to the North and South Circulars, on 25 October 2021.

-Bradford Council has just approved plans for a CAZ in January 2022.
-Like Bath’s, it will apply to all vehicle types that do not meet the minimum emissions standards except for private cars and motorcycles.
+Bradford Council was due to launch a CAZ in January 2022 but currently no date has been confirmed.
+Like Bath’s and Greater Manchester, it will apply to all vehicle types that do not meet the minimum emissions standards except for private cars and motorcycles.

 You can check if your vehicle will be affected by any of the above CAZs at https://www.gov.uk/check-clean-air-zone-charge.